sunsided/tensorflow-lstm-sin/README.md

 It was optimized with a learning rate of `0.0005` for `500000` iterations and batches of `50` examples.

+The following image shows the output at loss `0.177742`:

 ![](images/tf-recurrent-sin-3.jpg)

 The following is the network trained to predict the next `100` timesteps given the previous `25` timesteps; the parameters are otherwise unchanged.

+This is the result at loss `0.257725`:

 ![](images/tf-recurrent-sin-3.1.jpg)